rglueckler/CharcoalFireReconstructionR/README.md

 - automated output plots (.pdf)
 - automated output information (.txt) about settings and results, including fire return intervals (FRI)

+This script was created in R v.4.0.2 and utilizes packages "paleofire", "locfit", "mixtools" and "stats".
+Use without warranty.

 # How to use the script
 Download the .zip file and unpack into a new folder.
 Open the R file with the R tool of your choice.
 Your data should be in a .csv table with the following columns:
 1: depth (top), 2: depth (bottom), 3: age (top), 4: age (bottom), 5: volume of sediment, 6: number of counted charcoal particles.